Background pattern

 Infections

-Ibuprofeno (arginina) Vir may mask the signs of an infection, such as fever and pain.
-Consequently, it may delay the appropriate treatment of the infection, increasing the risk of complications.
-This has been observed in pneumonia caused by bacteria and skin infections related to chickenpox.
-If you take this medication while having an infection and the infection symptoms persist or worsen, consult a doctor without delay.
+Ibuprofen (arginine) Vir may hide the signs of an infection, such as fever and pain.
+Consequently, Ibuprofen (arginine) Vir may delay the appropriate treatment of the infection, which may increase the risk of complications.
+This has been observed in bacterial pneumonia and bacterial skin infections related to chickenpox.
+If you take this medication while having an infection and the symptoms of the infection persist or worsen, consult a doctor without delay.

 Skin reactions

-Severe skin reactions, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS), generalized acute pustular psoriasis (PEGA), have been reported in association with ibuprofen treatment.
+Severe skin reactions, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS), and acute generalized exanthematous pustulosis (AGEP), have been reported in association with ibuprofen treatment.
 Discontinue treatment with this medication and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.

 Precautions in elderly patients